AN ARMY OF LOVERS SHALL NOT FAIL – title on cover of The Lesbian Tide, Apr. 1973

 Objects in such a mirror are closer than they appear.

-Curved to reflect light outward, these old selves diverged.
+Curved to reflect light outward, my old selves diverged.

 I am learning to trust and when to leave